sshaar/clef2020-factchecking-task2/README.md

 # CLEF2020-CheckThat!
 Task 2: Verified Claim Retrieval

-This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2020-CheckThat! task 2](https://sites.google.com/view/clef2020-checkthat/tasks/task-2-claim-retrieval). <br>
+This repository contains the _data set_, _format checker, scorer and baselines_ for the [CLEF2020-CheckThat! task 2](https://sites.google.com/view/clef2020-checkthat/tasks/task-2-claim-retrieval). <br>
 The task, given an input claim and a set of already verified claims, consists in ranking the already verified claims such that the ones that verify the input claim, or a subclaim in it, are ranked on top. <br>
 The goal of the task is to build a tool to support journalists fact-checkers when trying to determine whether a claim has been already fact-checked.

 ````
 FCPD corpus for the CLEF-2020 LAB on "Automatic Identification and Verification of Claims"
-Version 1.0: March 20th, 2020 (Training set batch 1 and Baseline Released)
+Version 2.0: March 29th, 2020 (Training and dev set batch 2 and Baseline Released)
 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
-Task 2 dataset provided for the CLEF2020-CheckThat!
+Task 2 data set provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".

-The current version of the data (1.0, March 20th, 2020) corresponds to the release of a first batch of the training data set.
+The current version of the data (2.0, March 29th, 2020) corresponds to the release of a second batch of the training and dev data.
 The test set will be released on May 1st, 2020.

 All changes and updates on these data sets and tools are reported in Section 1 of this document.